Bitcoin-ABC/bitcoin-abc/doc/init.md

 Sample init scripts and service configuration for bitcoind
 ==========================================================

-Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.
+Sample scripts and configuration files for systemd and OpenRC can be found in the contrib/init folder.

     contrib/init/bitcoind.service:    systemd service unit configuration
     contrib/init/bitcoind.openrc:     OpenRC compatible SysV style init script contrib/init/bitcoind.openrcconf: OpenRC conf.d file
-    contrib/init/bitcoind.conf:       Upstart service configuration file
     contrib/init/bitcoind.init:       CentOS compatible SysV style init script

 Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "bitcoin" user and group.
+Both Linux startup configurations assume the existence of a "bitcoin" user and group.
 They must be created before attempting to use these scripts.
 The macOS configuration assumes bitcoind will be set up for the current user.